-HOW TO WIN NEVADA DISABILITY BENEFITS
+HOW TO WIN NEVADA SSD BENEFITS

-THE DISABILITY PROCESS IN NEVADA
+THE SSD PROCESS IN NEVADA

-Nevada disability benefits are available if you cannot work for 12 months or more due to your health.
-If you need SSDI and SSI benefits, then you need to hire a Nevada SSD attorney.
+Nevada SSD benefits are available if you cannot work for 12 months or more due to your health.
 Most people who are suffering from a physical or mental condition and who can no longer work should apply for SSDI and SSI benefits.
 It is possible for you to have either a mental condition, a physical condition, or both.
 You can also get SSD benefits for a combination of conditions.

-SOCIAL SECURITY DISABILITY & SSI BENEFITS
+SSD & SSI BENEFITS

-To win SSD benefits, you must be unable to work for 12 months or more.
-Many people are not granted benefits when they apply because the SSA believes their medical condition will improve within one year.
+To win SSD benefits, you must be unable to work for 12 months or more due to your medical condition.
+Many people are not granted benefits because the SSA believes their medical condition will improve within one year.
 SSA calls this a “durational denial.”
-Even if you haven’t been off work for one year, you should still apply for SSD and SSI benefits.
+Even if you haven’t been off work for one year, you should still apply for SSD benefits.
 Because your medical condition may not improve.
-If it does, then you can always pull your application.
+If it does, then you can always pull your application and go back to work.

 Additionally, you can apply for benefits no matter where you live in Nevada.
 For example, there are Social Security offices in Las Vegas, Reno, Henderson, and North Las Vegas.
 All of these local SSA offices can accept your SSD and SSI application.

 Fortunately, the federal government offers two programs to help you.
 The first is SSD benefits.
-Social Security Disability (SSD) benefits are for those who work and pay into the Social Security system.
-The second program is SSI benefits.
+Social Security (SSD) benefits are for those who work and pay into the Social Security system.
+The second program Supplemental Security Income (SSI) benefits.

 APPLY FOR SSD & SSI NEVADA BENEFITS